Saint Stanislaus of Szczepanów's Church, Bydgoszcz: Interiors

 During the interwar period, the decoration was enriched with banners of local parish associations.
 The Stations of the Cross were consecrated on February 14, 1926.
 On June 29, 1931, the altar of the Heart of Jesus, funded by the Obermayer family, was consecrated.

 Today, the interiors still display patches of a rich fresco decor, unfortunately mainly repainted and partially plastered.
 The balustrade and the gallery above the entrance are covered with floral polychrome motifs.

 Inside the presbytery are three stained glass windows offered in 1924, by Bernard Śliwiński, Bydgoszcz president, and Artur Franke, a city councillor.
 They portray the Holy Family, Saint Stanislaus of Szczepanów and Saint Bernard.

+The pipe organ was built in 1952, by Józef Sobiechowski from Bydgoszcz.
+It was consecrated by Father pl before an inaugural concert played by Szczepan Jankowski.

 Cemetery

 The cemetery is located around the church, spreading between Kapliczna and Fordońska streets.

 It covers an area of 2.5 ha and hosts about 3 thousand tombstones.

 A large concrete cross and a brick funeral chapel stand in the middle of the cemetery.

 The cemetery was built between 1923 and 1925, as the same time as the church was being constructed.
 Following the establishment of Saint Stanislaus as an independent parish in 1946, the graveyard was then used as the parish cemetery.

 In 1994, under the lead of Father Narcissus Wojnowski, then parish priest, the burial site was enlarged by a purchase of a swathe of land located near its northern border and Fordońska street.
 In 1995, the oldest site area, together with the church, have been entered on the Kuyavian-Pomeranian Voivodeship Heritage List.